hellosign/hellosign-python-sdk/README.md

 ### Setup
 ```
-# Create a new virtual environment that uses Python 3
-mkvirtualenv hellosign-py3 -p `which python3` --no-site-packages
-workon hellosign-py3

-# Install the required dependencies
+# Preferably in a virtualenv, install the required dependencies
 pip install -r test_requirements.txt
 ```